-As with our other Exchanges, the twelve-day program will engage students from around the world in a multifaceted discussion of some of the key issues facing Tunisia and the wider region.
-The Tunis Exchange program specifically rests on three tracks this Summer.
+As with our other Exchanges, the seven-day program will engage participants from around the world in a multifaceted discussion of some of the key issues facing Tunisia and the wider region.
+The Tunis Exchange program specifically rests on two tracks this Summer:

 - The history and internal transformations of Ennahda, including organizational and ideological evolution since the revolution;

 - The post-revolutionary evolution of the UGTT, Tunisia's powerful labor union, and its role in politics (including implications of its role as primary mediator in the National Dialogue of late 2013);